Sign in

 Ask Fintool Equity Research AI

-Ignacio Ulargui's questions to Banco Santander SA (SAN) leadership • Q1 2024
+Ignacio Ulargui's questions to Banco Santander (SAN) leadership • Q1 2024

 Question

-Ignacio Ulargui of BNP Paribas asked about the outlook for fee generation, questioning if growth would accelerate driven by CIB and Wealth Management, and if there were any one-off items in the strong U.S. fee performance.
-He also sought clarity on the expected organic capital generation.
+Ignacio Ulargui of BNP Paribas inquired about the outlook for fee generation, asking if growth would accelerate driven by CIB and Wealth Management, and whether there were any one-offs in the strong U.S. fee performance.
+He also asked about the expected pace of organic capital generation.

 Answer

-CEO Héctor Grisi confirmed a strong Q1 for fees, driven by Retail and CIB, and stated there were no one-offs in the U.S. He expects the mid-to-high single-digit fee growth trend to continue, driven by the new operating model focused on transactionality.
-CFO José García Cantera added that organic capital generation is around 15 bps per quarter post-dividends, projecting a year-end CET1 ratio of 12.40% to 12.50%.
+CEO Héctor Grisi confirmed a strong outlook for fees, expecting mid-to-high single-digit growth for 2024, driven by transactionality and global business growth, and stated there were no one-offs in the U.S. CFO José García Cantera added that the bank expects to generate around 15 basis points of organic capital per quarter post-dividends and projects a year-end CET1 ratio of 12.40% to 12.50%.

 Ask Fintool Equity Research AI

-Ignacio Ulargui's questions to CaixaBank SA (CAIXY) leadership • Q1 2025
+Ignacio Ulargui's questions to CaixaBank/ADR (CAIXY) leadership • Q1 2025

 Question